-Source: Paul Smith | Sell With a Story
+Source: Paul Smith

-Lesson 8: Exploratory Story Pattern
+Exploratory Story Pattern

 The "Discovery Journey" story is very different.
 You're not walking the audience through the data in chronological order.
 You're walking them through your analytical process in chronological order.
 In other words, the main character of this story isn't the business.
 It's you.
 Same data, different main character.
 In this story, you walk the audience through the work you did right up to the point that you had your aha moment.
 But instead of simply telling them your conclusion, you give them the opportunity to draw that conclusion themselves.